Absorbing-State Phase Transition for Driven-Dissipative Stochastic Dynamics on $Z$: Phase transition for activated random walks

-By symmetry, when we apply the same construction switching left and right, we can define $X_k=Y_k+\dots+Y_{-1}$ and satisfies $x_k \leqslant X_k$ for all $k<0$ with the same probability and independently of the first part.
-So the construction is successful with positive probability and the proof is finished.
+When we apply the same construction switching left and right, we define $X_k=Y_k+\dots+Y_{-1}$ which satisfy $x_k < X_k$ for all $k<0$ with the same probability and independently of the first part.
+Therefore the construction is successful with positive probability and the proof of the recurrent case is finished.

-We now consider the case $p(+1)=1-p(-1)>\frac12$.
-Since there is drift to the right, it is no longer the case that each exploration walk eventually reaches the previous barrier with probability $1$.
-But if the $n$-th virtual walk is transient, it is a.s.\ the case that it explores finitely many instructions at each site $z$.
-Thus it is still possible to define the $(n+1)$-th virtual walk, and so on.
-In this case we take $a_n=a_{n-1}$ and no sleep instruction is needed for the $n$-th particle.
-When stabilizing the configuration $\eta$ in $V_n=[x_{-n},x_n]$, let the particles follow the path of the corresponding exploration walk as before.
+We now consider the transient case $p(+1)=1-p(-1)>\frac12$.
+If the $n$-th explorer never hits $a_{n-1}$, it is a.s.\ the case that it examines only finitely many instructions at each site.
+In this case we take $a_n=a_{n-1}$, no sleep instruction is needed for the $n$-th particle as its trap will be at $\infty$, and it is still possible to define the subsequent explorers.
+When stabilizing the configuration $\eta$ in $V_n=\llbracket x_{-n},x_n \rrbracket$, we let the particles follow the path of the corresponding explorer as before.
 The total number of topplings may be infinite (and in the limit the transient particles disappear), but each site is toppled finitely many times and, as in the symmetric case, the origin never topples. \end{proof}